 Tregaron - a truly Welsh market town

 Tregaron is shown on the 16th century cartographer John Speed's map of Wales as the only Welsh town in Ceredigion.
 The other three - Aberystwyth, Cardigan and Lampeter were of Norman origin.
-The church, which stands on raised ground by the river Brenig, is dedicated to St Caron.
-Capel Bwlchgwynt chapel is another imposing building, built in 1775 for the town's Calvinistic Methodists.

 Tregaron is at the heart of Ceredigion' livestock rearing area, specialising in store cattle and sheep, which sustain a thriving livestock market today.
 The area also has several Welsh pony and cob breeders, and a highlight of the year is the festival of harness racing in August.

 Before the coming of the railways it is said that around 30,000 cattle per year went through Tregaron and such was the trading importance of the town that the ‘Black Sheep’ Aberystwyth and Tregaron Bank was opened in 1810 to issue its own bank notes.
 The number of black sheep (y defaid du) engraved on the banknotes indicated the number of pounds (1, 2, 10 etc).
 Original bank notes can be seen at Ceredigion Museum.
+Tregaron's volunteer run museum has a range of interesting displays abouat local history, wildlife and people, with an opportunity to meet today's residents over a cup of tea and a welshcake.

-Tregaron - a peaceful town
+Tregaron - a place of peace

 On the main square is a statue commemorating a famous son of Tregaron, Henry Richard became MP for Merthyr Tydfil, and campaigned tirelessly on Welsh and non-conformist issues that he earned the nickname 'Member for Wales'.
 As well as being an anti-slavery campaigner, Henry Richard was a founder and the first secretary of the Peace Union, a forerunner of the League of Nations and the present day United Nations.
 As a pillar of the temperance movement Richards’ statue naturally has his back to the Talbot pub.